mramazzini/PortfolioMk4/README.md

 The following are the key features of my portfolio site:

-- Responsive design that adapts to different screen sizes (WIP)
+- Responsive design that adapts to different screen sizes
 - Navigation bar that allows easy access to different sections of the site
 - Navigation bar that links the user to various methods of contacting me.
 - Section showcasing my skills and areas of expertise